Pirates vs. Cubs Player Props Betting Odds

 McCutchen Stats

-- Andrew McCutchen has 55 hits with seven doubles, nine home runs and 41 walks.
+- Andrew McCutchen has collected 56 hits with seven doubles, nine home runs and 43 walks.
 He has driven in 24 runs with seven stolen bases.

 McCutchen Recent Games